 Dr. Hugo Hervitz is an Adjunct Professor of Economics at the Huizenga School of Business and Entrepreneurship at Nova Southeastern University in Ft.
 Lauderdale, Florida.
 He has been a Professor of Economics and International Business in South Florida for over 30 years, specializing in International Trade and Finance in Europe and Latin America.
 He has also taught Cross Cultural Communication for the Global MBA Program at Thunderbird School of Global Management.

 Born in Argentina, Dr. Hervitz loves to travel and has a passion for learning foreign languages.
 He is fluent in English, Spanish, French, Italian, and Hebrew, proficient in German and Portuguese, and has basic conversational knowledge of Arabic, Greek, Russian, and Yiddish.
 He is very happy to live in Miami, where he enjoys the multilingual and multicultural environment, the warm weather and the ocean.
 He is married with three children.
 His wife Esther is a clinical psychologist, specializing in neuropsychology.
 Their son Micky is a graduate of Wharton's MBA program, working in finance in Chicago.
 Their daughter Dalia has an MBA from Columbia Business School and is working in banking in New York.
-Their daughter Shuli graduated from Yale University and is currently enrolled in the MBA program at Columbia.
+Their daughter Shuli graduated from Yale University and the MBA program at Columbia, and is currently working in marketing in New York.